What is a Chattel Mortgage?

 What are the benefits?

-- Flexible loan repayment periods, ranging from two to seven years
+- Flexible loan repayment periods, ranging from one to seven years

-- You may have the option to reduce your monthly repayments by setting a final balance (residual value or balloon) payment of up to 50%.
+- You may have the option to reduce the monthly repayments by setting a final balance (residual value or balloon) payment between 0 and 50 per cent.
 This may depend on the type and age of the vehicle.

 - The potential to claim tax deductions if the car is being used for business purposes*